rigaya/NVEnc/NVEncC_Options.en.md

 ## Basic encoding options

 ### -d, --device &lt;int&gt;
-Specify the deviceId to be used with NVEnc. deviceID can be checked with [--check-device] (#--check-device).
+Specify the deviceId to be used with NVEnc. deviceID can be checked with [--check-device](#--check-device).

 If unspecified, and you are running on multi-GPU environment, the device to be used will automatically selected, depending on following conditions...